EnterpriseDB/barman/doc/barman.1.d/50-backup.md

         Overrides value of the parameter `immediate_checkpoint`, if present in the configuration file.

+    --incremental [BACKUP_ID]
+    :   performs a block-level incremental backup.
+A `BACKUP_ID` or [backup ID shortcut](#shortcuts) of a previous backup must be provided, which references a previous backup in the catalog to be used as the parent backup from which the incremental is taken.

     --reuse-backup [INCREMENTAL_TYPE]
     :   Overrides `reuse_backup` option behaviour.
 Possible values for `INCREMENTAL_TYPE` are: